gasgiant/Camera-Shake/README.md

 | duration     | Duration of the shake.|

 __Explosion2D__
 Suitable for longer and stronger shakes in 2D.
-Moves camera in it's X and Y axes and rotates it in Z axis.
+Moves camera in X and Y axes and rotates it in Z axis.
 Uses `PerlinShake` algorithm.
 | Parameter        | Description |
 | :------------- |:-------------|
 | positionStrength     | Strength of motion in X and Y axes.|